Volunteer for ARISE & Ski

 What kinds of volunteer opportunities are there?

 While we always need good strong athletes to help with sit down equipment on the main hill, we can use volunteers of all levels to help in the program.
-Even if you have no interest in working on the hill, we can always use people to help with photography, equipment maintenance and lodge attendants.
+Even if you have no interest in working on the hill, we can always use people to help with equipment maintenance and lodge attendants.

 Will I receive training?